This is a recipe for flavourful, savoury Curried Turkey Buns using ground turkey, onions and spices, enveloped by a soft and fluffy sweet bun.

-- Dissolve 2 Tbsp cornstarch into the ½ C poultry stock or water.
+- Dissolve 2 tablespoon cornstarch into the ½ C poultry stock or water.
 Mix well and pour it over the turkey mixture.
 Turn up the heat to medium and keep stirring.
 The turkey mixture will thicken up with a shiny sauce.
 If it's too dry, add in a little water to loosen.

 - Taste (and adjust) for seasoning and remove from heat.
 Let cool and place into the fridge.